maritimeconnectivity/MCPKeycloakSpi/README.md

 After doing the setup as described above, go into the admin console in Keycloak and go to Events in the left side menu.
 Go to the Config tab, add mc-event-listener to the Event Listeners and click Save.

+## Authenticator using X.509 certificates

+The purpose of this SPI is to allow users to authenticate using X.509 certificates.
+This is meant as a "bridge" where a certificate can be converted into a OpenId Connect token.

+This SPI is still work in progress!!

 ## Authenticator for updating without prompt (not included in build!)
 **This implementation is defunct, not used and not included in the build!** Edit the pom.xml to enabled the build.